dpromanko/dpromanko.netlify.com/content/post/spring-scheduled-annotation.md

 }
 {{< / highlight >}}

 This works great, right?
 For months in production, my query had been running every 10 minutes as I so clearly told it to until one day I got a call that indicated to me that is was no longer running.
-Sure enough, after checking the logs of this fake code above I saw a message stating "I am running", but there was no "I am done" message.
+Sure enough, after checking the logs of this code above I saw a message stating "I am running", but there was no "I am done" message.
 To my knowledge, once this happens to a snippet such as the one above your only option is to restart the application.
 As expected after a restart we were back up and running every 10 minutes.
 So what went wrong?
 I was able to confirm that the query did indeed finish executing on the database, so why didn't it return?
 I won't get into details, but I believe the connection to the database was severed.
 At this point, I figured we just got lucky (or unlucky) and I forgot about it.

 ### The second time
-The second time I encountered this issue (in a different application) was an @Scheduled annotation wrapping a method that performed an API call.
+The second time I encountered an @Scheduled method that stopped running (in a different application) was an @Scheduled annotation wrapping a method that performed an API call.
 Another developer and I were looking into this and I immediately knew what was wrong and how to fix it, although this time I had no idea what caused it.
 We restarted the application and everything was back to normal.
 I should also note, this application has more than just one @Scheduled method and we noticed those were no longer running either.

 ### Time to figure out what happened
 Clearly now it was time for me to better understand what is actually going on under the hood of the @Scheduled annotation.
 As soon as I got home from work I started playing around with the little demo below.